 - (i) Accurate replication of aeroplane systems functions should be checked at each flight crew member position.
 This includes procedures using the operator's approved manuals, aeroplane manufacturer's approved manuals and checklists.
+A useful source of guidance for conducting the tests required to establish that the criteria set out in this GM are complied with by the FSTD under evaluation are published in the RAeS Aeroplane Flight Simulator Evaluation Handbook, 3rd edition, 2005.
 Handling qualities, performance, and FSTD systems operation should be subjectively assessed.
 In order to assure the functions tests are conducted in an efficient and timely manner, operators are encouraged to coordinate with the appropriate competent authority responsible for the evaluation so that any skills, experience or expertise needed by the competent authority in charge of the evaluation team are available. - (ii) The necessity of functions and subjective tests arises from the need to confirm that the simulation has produced a totally integrated and acceptable replication of the aeroplane.
 Unlike the objective tests listed in (b) above, the subjective testing should cover those areas of the flight envelope which may reasonably be reached by a trainee, even though the FSTD has not been approved for training in that area.
 Thus it is prudent to examine, for example, the normal and abnormal FSTD performance to ensure that the simulation is representative even though it may not be a requirement for the level of qualification being sought.
 (Any such subjective assessment of the simulation should include reference to (b) and (c) above in which the minimum objective standards acceptable for that qualification level are defined.
 In this way it is possible to determine whether simulation is an absolute requirement or just one where an approximation, if provided, has to be checked to confirm that it does not contribute to negative training.)